Wear: Erosive wear

 Erosive wear can be defined as an extremely short sliding motion and is executed within a short time interval.
 Erosive wear is caused by the impact of particles of solid or liquid against the surface of an object.
 The impacting particles gradually remove material from the surface through repeated deformations and cutting actions.
 It is a widely encountered mechanism in industry.
 Due to the nature of the conveying process, piping systems are prone to wear when abrasive particles have to be transported.

 The rate of erosive wear is dependent upon a number of factors.
 The material characteristics of the particles, such as their shape, hardness, impact velocity and impingement angle are primary factors along with the properties of the surface being eroded.
 The impingement angle is one of the most important factors and is widely recognized in literature.
 For ductile materials, the maximum wear rate is found when the impingement angle is approximately 30°, whilst for non-ductile materials the maximum wear rate occurs when the impingement angle is normal to the surface.
 A detailed theoretical analysis of dependency of the erosive wear on the inclination angle and material properties is provided in.

 For a given particle morphology, the erosion rate, $E$, can be fit with a power law dependence on velocity:

 where $k$ is a constant, $v$ is velocity, and $n$ is a velocity exponent. $n$ is typically between 2 - 2.5 for metals and 2.5 - 3 for ceramics.

 Corrosion and oxidation wear

 Corrosion and oxidation wear occurs both in lubricated and dry contacts.
 The fundamental cause are chemical reactions between the worn material and the corroding medium.
 Wear caused by a synergistic action of tribological stresses and corrosion is also called tribocorrosion.

+Impact Wear

+Impact wear is caused by contact between two bodies.
+Unlike erosive wear, impact wear always occurs at the same, well-defined place.
+If the impact is repeated, then usually with constant kinetic energy at the moment of impact.
+The frequency of impacts can vary.
+Wear can occur on both bodies, but usually, one body has significantly higher hardness and toughness and its wear is neglected.

 Other Types of Wear

-Other, less common types of wear are impact, cavitation, and diffusive wear.
+Other, less common types of wear are cavitation and diffusive wear.